What is PPSR and How does it Work?

 - An indefinite time period

-Making a registration on PPSR would help you secure your interest in your valuables when they do not belong under your possession.
-This will help you protect your stuff going away to people who you might end up owing money to, in case your client goes broke.
+Making a registration on PPSR would help you secure your interest in your valuables when they are not under your direct possession.
+This will help you protect your items should there be liquidation or other proceedings if your buyer or lessee goes broke or defaults on your payment arrangement.

-Just in case you are buying a used car privately then you should immediately conduct a PPSR to check if there is no financing or money owing involving the car as well as to get other crucial data on the car itself (write-off history or stolen status).
+Just in case you are planning to buy a used car privately, then you should conduct a PPSR check to see if there is financing or money owing involving the car as well as to get other crucial data on the car itself (write-off history or stolen status).

-If your search results show that there is a debt registered on the PPSR platform for the car you are buying and you still choose to buy or lease the vehicle you will be at fault.
+If your search results show that there is a debt registered on the PPSR platform for the car you are buying, and you still choose to buy or lease the vehicle you will be at fault.
 If the seller stops his payments, you will have the financing company – maybe along with the authorities – at your house ready to repossess that vehicle you just bought.